 What Geek Art?

 Difficult to answer this question without being too simplistic.
 The approach we have chosen for our virtual gallery, corresponding to four worlds that can be found in the festival: Heroic fantasy, fantastic Medieval, Science Fiction and Comics, Manga and Japanese culture, and uchroniques Steampunk Worlds.
 If work is in these imagination cultures, it can be considered as Art Geek.
 A perfect example can be found in the art associated with fantasy superhero Batman, who encompasses almost all the qualities of Geekness at once.
 The select Batman t shirt collection, or the Batman costumes display reflect Geek Art at it's best.
-If seeing this art makes you want to own your own Batman apparel, MoonAtMidnight is a webstore selling Batman t shirts and other Batman apparel.
+If seeing this art makes you want to own your own Batman apparel, MoonAtMidnight is a webstore selling Batman t shirts and other Batman wearables.

 Why exposing virtual way few artists Geek?
 What 3D has brought to this exhibition?